Quantum Phase Space Description of a Cosmological Minimal Massive Bigravity Model: Introduction

 The structure of this paper is as follows.
 In Sec. \ref{sec:Canonical_Quantization_Minimal_Bigravity_Theory} the general ideas of massive bigravity theory are presented, aside its canonical quantization.
-The Wheeler-DeWitt-Schrödinger is solved with the Hartle-Hawking, Vilenkin and Linde boundary conditions.
 In Sec. \ref{sec:Deformation_Quantization_Wigner_Function_Minimal_Bigravity_Model} the deformation quantization formalism for fields are presented, with the construction of Stratonovich-Weyl quantizer developed in \ref{sec:Stratonovich-Weyl_Quantizer}, the $\star$-product in Sec. \ref{sec:Moyal_Star_Product} and the Wigner functional in Sec. \ref{sec:Wigner_Functional}.
-In Sec. \ref{sec:Deformation_Quantization_Minisuperspace} the numerical Wigner function for Hartle-Hawking, Vilenkin and Linde wavefunctions are calculated and the results interpreted.
+In Sec. \ref{sec:Quantum_Cosmology_Minisuperspace} the quantum cosmology of a minimal bigravity model is worked in the minisuperspace: in Sec. \ref{sec:Canonical_Quantization_Minisuperspace} the Wheeler-DeWitt-Schrödinger is solved with the Hartle-Hawking, Vilenkin and Linde boundary conditions, in Sec. \ref{sec:Deformation_Quantization_Minisuperspace} the deformation quantization for the minisuperspace is introduced.
+Later, in Sec. \ref{sec:Exact_Solution_Hartle-Hawking_Case} the analytical Wigner function for the Hartle-Hawking is obtained toghether an analysis of the curvature and the mass of graviton, and in the Sec. \ref{sec:Numerical_Analysis} the numerical Wigner function for Hartle-Hawking, Vilenkin and Linde wavefunctions are calculated and the results interpreted.
 Finally, in Sec. \ref{sec:Conclusions} the conclusions and final remarks are provided.